 Read more at Encyclopedia of Alabama.

 Allison family NASCAR personalities, from left: father and son Donnie and Kenny Allison, and son and father Davey and Bobby Allison.
 (Encyclopedia of Alabama/Courtesy of Bobby Allison Racing Inc.)

 Donnie (far left) and Bobby Allison (wearing helmet) fight Cale Yarborough following the Daytona 500 in February 1979 in Daytona Beach, Florida.
 Yarborough was involved in a wreck with Donnie Allison near the end of the race.
 (From Encyclopedia of Alabama, photograph by Ric Feld, courtesy of the Associated Press)

-NASCAR legend Bobby Allison was a two-time winner in Talladega’s spring races during the 1980s and a close competitor in several others.
+NASCAR legend Bobby Allison was a two-time winner at Talladega during the 1970s.
 (Encyclopedia of Alabama, photograph from The Birmingham News)

 Trophies, uniforms and other memorabilia belonging to NASCAR Hall of Fame member Bobby Allison are displayed during the Hall of Honor unveiling at the NASCAR Hall of Fame on May 24, 2011 in Charlotte, N.C.
 (Photo by Jason Smith/ Getty Images for NASCAR)

 Bobby Allison poses prior to the 2011 NASCAR Hall of Fame induction ceremonies at the Charlotte Convention Center on May 23, 2011 in Charlotte, N.C.
 (Photo by John Harrelson/Getty Images for NASCAR)

 For more on Alabama’s Bicentennial, visit Alabama 200.